imgag/ngs-bits/doc/install_msys2.md

 	git checkout 2022_04
 	git submodule update --recursive --init

+## MySQL Plugin for Qt

+Qt distributions do not come with MySQL plugins by default.
+You will have to build one for you version of MySQL.
+Qt developers provide very good instructions on how to do that [here](https://doc.qt.io/qt-5/sql-driver.html#how-to-build-the-qmysql-plugin-on-windows).
+If you are using MSYS2, you will have to add the paths for qmake and C compilers the `PATH` environment variable.

 ## Build
 Now you can build ngs-bits as if you are using Linux:

     make build_libs_release build_tools_release build_gui_release

 ## Development
-You can also install *Qt creator* and create your own development environment with msys2: `pacman -S mingw-w64-x86_64-qt-creator`
+You can also install *Qt creator* and create your own development environment with msys2: `pacman -S mingw-w64-x86_64-qt-creator`.
+However, in this case the binaries you will genereate may not be compartible with regular Qt DLLs.
+Always make sure you are not mixing DLLs from different versions of Qt or MINGW.

-## Build in a Docker container
-`docker run -it -v FOLDER_ON_YOUR_MACHINE:/root/output/ win_build:latest`